Accessibility Statement

 Accessibility statement for: www.wimborne.gov.uk

-This website is run by Wimborne Minster Town Council.
+This website is run by Wimborne Minster Town Council and the website provider Aubergine 262.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 AbilityNet has advice on making your device easier to use if you have a disability.